How Software Can Improve the Lives of the Deskless Workforce

 80% of the global workforce doesn’t sit at a desk, but until recently they have been overlooked by technology providers.
 As technology systems, especially technology for businesses, become more numerous and more sophisticated, these deskless workers are left further and further behind.
 Providers are not at fault, by any means, but the deskless workforce are in need of more technologies designed for their specific set of needs.

-The deskless workforce is 2.7 billion people in all industries from agriculture to healthcare to restaurants.
+The deskless workforce is the vast majority of the working world whose jobs don’t require them to sit at a desk.
+It consists of 2.7 billion people in all industries from agriculture to healthcare to restaurants.
 Of the $300 billion business technology market, only $3 billion is directed towards the deskless.
 That’s just 1% of total software venture!
 This means that there is more room for spending across economies, but first they need is more investment in deskless technology.
 These workers are truly mobile while they work, and thus have an entirely different idea of how software can benefit them than the mainstream, desk-based user.
 The global digital transformation has long since begun and up until this point, deskless workers have been extremely neglected.
 The tides are starting to turn – more and more technologies are being customized to include the deskless workforce and give them adequate software to do their jobs.

 The foundation for deskless software is already in place – a network of sophisticated, interconnected and mobile devices from which applications can be deployed.
 These devices, such as smartphones and tablets, are powerful and programmable, making them the perfect platform to serve deskless workers.